 When the locals say that the 25-kilometre trail is a three-day hike for them, it actually means six to seven days of a hike for the rest of us.
 Before we begin hiking to the eco-shelter, the locals say that it takes four hours to get there, but we end up doing seven hours one way!

-We started off in high spirits but falter along the way as the trail becomes more and more challenging.
+We start off in high spirits but falter along the way as the trail becomes more and more challenging.
 It first passes by village houses, farms and paddy fields but then it gets harder when we enter the forest.
-We made it to the eco-shelter number 2 (the closest shelter to the village) after seven exhausting hours.
+We arrive at the eco-shelter number 2 (the closest shelter to the village) after seven exhausting hours.

 The eco-shelters, although funded by Volvo Trucks, were actually built by the Kelabits and Penans.
 All building materials were brought in on foot.
 No trees were cut down to build the shelters and most of the logs used were bought from outside Bario and carried into the jungle on foot.